Special Agent (1935 film)

 Special Agent is a 1935 American crime drama film directed by William Keighley and starring Bette Davis and George Brent.
 The screenplay by Laird Doyle and Abem Finkel is based on a story by Martin Mooney.
 The film was produced by Cosmopolitan Productions and released by Warner Bros.
+Pictures.

 Plot

 The federal government seeks to imprison gangsters due to their financial crimes, tax evasion and violations of Internal Revenue Service regulations.
 Newspaper reporter Bill Bradford is deputized as a treasury agent by the Internal Revenue Bureau and assigned to find enough evidence to charge gangster Alexander Carston (who has the same initials as Al Capone) with tax evasion.

 He learns that Carston's ledgers are kept in a code known only to his secretary, Julie Gardner, also his lover.
 When she witnesses the murder of Waxey Armitage, a man who double-crossed her boss,—along with other innocent civilians—Bill begs her to quit her job, but Julie realizes she knows too much for Carston to let her go, and worries that if she tries to quit, Carston will take her to the “castle”, his secret hideout where he tortures people who threaten him.
 She suggests eloping with Bill to escape, but he refuses.

 District Attorney Roger Quinn pressures the murdered man's partner into testifying, but Carston learns of the plan and the witness is murdered and Carston is acquitted.
 After Bill reveals his secret mission to Julie, she worries his feelings are nothing but an attempt to get information from her, but he assures her that this is not the case.
 She is still unsure, but decides to help him and smuggles him Carston's ledgers.
 To keep her safe from Carston, she is then arrested as a material witness and decodes the books.
 She decides to testify in court but is kidnapped by Carston's henchmen before she can do so.

 Bill tricks Carston into taking him where Julie is being held, and the police trail them.
 A shootout follows and Julie and Bill are rescued.
 Her testimony, along with a courtroom shootout, proves that Carston is guilty of tax evasion and murder, and sends Carston to Alcatraz for the next 30 years.
 After calling off of work, Bill successfully proposes to Julie, and they kiss.